 To run your device in Safe Mode, follow these steps:

 - Press and hold the ON/OFF button on the side of your Android device.

 - When the menu pops up, long-press the Power Off button.

 - Click on Safe Mode and wait for your device to restart.

-When your phone comes up, it will only have the manufacturer’s apps on it.
+When your phone comes up, it will only have the manufacturer’s apps.
 All third-party apps will be greyed out.
-There will also be a grey box with “Safe Mode” written in it at the bottom of the screen.
+There will also be a grey box with “Safe Mode” written at the bottom of the screen.

-Restart your device after every app uninstalls and check to see if you fixed the problem by removing that app.
+Restart your device each time you uninstall an app, and check to see if you fixed the problem by removing that app.

-Uninstalling an app is really easy.
+Uninstalling an app is easy.
 Follow these steps to uninstall your third-party apps:

 - Go to your apps list and long-press the app of your choice.
 In the options there, click on Uninstall.